mwalmsley/bulk-euclid-cutouts/README.md

 Then pip install just like on Datalabs.

+If you get "setup.py not found, toml cannot be installed in editable, you need to upgrade pip to > 21.3:

+     pip install --upgrade pip

 The Euclid package on Datalabs is not yet available outside Datalabs and so you cannot download any Euclid data, unfortunately.